ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 Old-school wire-wrapping techniques with skinny AWG-30 wires are used to connect the single-board computer to power, ground and the necessary logic peripherals.
-Power and ground lines have double/quadruple strands to reduce parasitic dissipation in the currrent-carrying lines.
+Power and ground lines have double and quadruple strands of skinny wire in order to reduce parasitic dissipation in the currrent-carrying lines.

 The logic gate sharpens port output signal edges